bmcgaughey1/DroneLidarCode/README.md

 The following files are available:

 -   [Field plot locations](extras/plot_centers_UTM.zip)
+-   [Sample directory listing used as input for Process2022Data.R](extras/dirlist.txt)
 -   [T3 treatment units](extras/Units_UTM10.zip)
 -   [Tree measurement data](extras/2021_T3_Upland_Trees.xlsx)
 -   [Lidar-derived metrics for upper 3m of individual tree crowns used to develop the RF classification model](extras/AdjustedField_T3_Training_TreeTops_AllPlots.csv)

+The sample directory listing (dirlist.txt) file is meant to be an example.
+The folder names in the file match an external drive on my computer.
+While the data from Westfork was delivered using a subfolder arrangement, I put the zip files into the ONRC_DroneLidar folder on a drive labeled as drive D:.
+Look in Process2022Data.R for a DOS command to build the directory list (but note that you will hafe to edit the resulting file a bit to make it work with the R code).

 ## Installation